zeit-medical/Actions/README.md

 There is a Github Action that runs this automatically, so all you really need to do is create new releases (with `gh release create` or through the UI).

+Actions are in `github-actions/.github/workflows/`.

+## Use these Actions
+These actions are meant to be used for CI in other Zeit repos.
+The `ExamplePipeline.yaml` has a sample pipeline implementing all Actions.
+See docs below for implementation details:

+### bumpversion

 ## Context